-The Comfort Zone is a drop-in center for people living with a mental illness.
-It provides a safe place to connect with others.
-Activities are offered during the day.
-The Comfort Zone is open Monday through Friday from 8 a.m. - 5 p.m.
-Call 503-726-3720 for more information.
+The Comfort Zone is a trauma-informed drop-in center for people living with mental health needs.
+It provides a safe place to connect with others, offering fun community activities and weekly affinity groups for the LGBTQIA2s+, BIPOC, Alt2Suicide, and Hearing Voices Communities.
+The Comfort Zone is open Monday through Friday from 11 a.m.-4 p.m.
+Call 503-597-3992.

 The David Romprey Oregon Warmline provides peer support over the phone.
 Services are confidential.
-Outreach is available.
-Call 1-800-698-2392 for more information.
+Call 1-800-698-2392.

 NAMI of Washington County (National Alliance on Mental Illness) is a peer organization that helps people living with mental illness.
 NAMI provides education, support groups and advocacy.
-Call 503-356-6835 for more information.
+Call 503-356-6835.

 For friends and family members

 NAMI Oregon is the state chapter of NAMI and offers several peer support groups.
 Groups are available for family and friends.
 Free education programs are offered.
-Contact NAMI Oregon's Helpline at 503-230-8009 or 1-800-343-6264 for more information.
+Contact NAMI Oregon's Helpline at 503-230-8009 or 1-800-343-6264.